 It often makes sense to put the outline at the end of the introduction, but this rule is not set in stone.
 Use discretion: What is most helpful for the reader?
 The information should come at the right point – not too early and not too late.

 How much time and space should you devote to the theory chapter?
 This is a difficult question.
-Some theses dwell too long on theory and never get to the main point: the analysis and discussion.
-But it is also important to have read enough theory to know what to look for when collecting data.
-The nature of your research should decide: Some studies do not require much theory, but put more emphasis on the method, while other studies need a rich theory section to enable an interesting discussion.
+Some students make the mistake of writing theses that dwell too long on theory, and never get to the main point: the analysis and discussion.
+At the same time, it is important to have read enough theory to know what to look for when collecting data.
+The nature of your research should decide.
+Some studies do not require much theory, but put more emphasis on the method, while other studies need a rich theory section to enable an interesting discussion.

-In a scholarly research article, the section dealing with materials and methods is central.
+In a scholarly research article, the section dealing with materials and methods is of central importance.
 The same applies to a thesis based on empirical research.
-To write a good methods section it is important to know what its purpose is, i.e. what it is supposed to «do».
+To write a good methods section, it is important to know what its purpose is, that is, what it is supposed to do.

 What you must do is to show how your choice of design and research method(s) is suited to answering your research question(s).
-Through the description of your chosen approach it should become clear that you have given due consideration to questions of validity and reliability.
-By «showing» instead of «telling», you demonstrate that you have understood the practical meaning of these concepts.
-This way, the methods section is not only able to tie the different parts of your thesis together, it also becomes interesting to read!
+Through the description of your chosen approach, it should become clear that you have given due consideration to questions of validity (the degree to which research measures what it is intended to measure) and reliability (the degree to which research method gives the same results if it is used in the same situation on repeated occasions).
+By showing instead of telling, you demonstrate that you have understood the practical meaning of these concepts.
+This way, the methods section is not only able to tie the different parts of your thesis together, it becomes interesting to read.